top of page

 The pros don’t just work on mindset because they made it—they made it because they worked on mindset.

-They’ve experienced the pressure of championships, the mental exhaustion of long seasons, the doubt that creeps in after losses.
+They’ve experienced the pressure of championships, the mental exhaustion of long seasons, and the doubt that creeps in after losses.
 They know that talent and skill will only take you so far.
 Mindset is the edge.

 Yet, we wait until athletes hit their breaking point to start talking about it.